Last updated on October 23, 2025

 The Reality Chip | Illustration by Campbell White

-When you cast a creature with reconfigure, it enters the battlefield as an artifact equipment creature and functions just like any other artifact creature.
+Creatures with reconfigure enter the battlefield as an artifact equipment creature and function just like any other artifact creature.
 You can then pay the reconfigure cost to turn the creature into an equipment and attach it to a creature you control.

 You can pay the reconfigure cost again and the card will return to being a normal artifact equipment creature.